-ExExoArtefakt (2018) questions representative functions of objects and photography by examining the everyday within a postcolonial context.
-The installation draws parallels between historic and contemporary processes of Colonialism and Globalization and aims towards a discussion of the terms artifact, culture and identity.
+The installation questions representative functions of objects and photography drawing parallels between colonialism and globalization.
+The work aims towards a discussion of the terms artifact, culture and identity.